 Short on time?
-Our top choice is the Volcanica Costa Rica Original Coffee.
+Our top choice is the Atlas Coffee Club Costa Rica Dark Roast K Cup Pod coffee.

 Choosing the best Costa Rican coffee can be a challenge.

-I’ll break down five top choices and then give you a quick guide on how to go about choosing the right bag for you.
+I’ll break down our top choices and then give you a quick guide on how to go about choosing the right bag for you.

 Let’s get to it!

-- Volcanica Costa Rica Original Coffee (Best Overall)
+- Volcanica Costa Rica Original Coffee (Best For Beginners)

 - Volcanica Costa Rican Peaberry Coffee (Best Single-Farm Coffee)